meitneshi/challenge-documentation/docs/contributing.md

-# Contributing to Deadlock Challenges
+# Contributing to Deadlock missions

 An introduction to contributing to the Deadlock project.